fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 A vasectomy prevents pregnancy by blocking sperm from entering the semen.
 Even though the testicles continue to produce sperm, the procedure stops it from travelling through the vas deferens.
 Instead, the body naturally reabsorbs the unused sperm.

-While vasectomy is a highly effective method of contraception, it’s not immediately effective.
-It usually takes about 2 to 3 months, or roughly 15 to 20 ejaculations, to completely clear any remaining sperm from the reproductive tract.
+While vasectomy is considered a long-term method ofcontraception, it’s not immediately effective.
+As a general guide, it typically takes around 2 to 3 months after the procedure for any remaining sperm to clear from the reproductive tract, though this varies between individuals.
 During this time, it’s important to use another form of birth control until your doctor confirms that your semen is sperm-free.

 blog-image_obgyn_couples-holding-hands_(1).png